 - Being exposed to other views can develop critical thinking skills and help you delve into the Bible and theology on a deeper level.
 It can enrich you spiritually, as you incorporate the strengths of various groups into your Christian life.

-- However, it can also lead to the chameleon couple I describe above, who haphazardly changed their views multiple times.
+- However, it can also lead to the chameleon couple I described, who haphazardly changed their views multiple times.
 It can lead to confusion, rather than clarity.
 Some people don’t really know what they believe, are easily influenced, and end up in a confusing mess.

 Perhaps the underlying issue is a lack of attention to the LIFE OF THE MIND among Christians.
 There is an associated lack of discernment.

 Theology 101: Churches should teach on logical and rhetorical fallacies, sound research methods, and identifying bad evidence and arguments. – @Svigel